 My fascination with the mythologist and writer Joseph Campbell has been there almost since I started to really learn_ which was way after I left school and formal learning.
-It was when I realised that all learning is essentially an adventure in self-study.
+It was when I realized that all learning is essentially an adventure in self-study.

 Campbell saw the greatest human transgression as "the sin of inadvertence, of not being alert, not quite awake".
 Encapsulated in a few words, his philosophy on life quite simply states, "follow your bliss".
 And this was decades before the fad of work/life balance reached it's modern crescendo.

-Campbell recognised with such enormous elegance the root of our existential dissatisfaction..."If you follow your bliss, you put yourself on a kind of track that has been there all the while, waiting for you".
+Campbell recognized with such enormous elegance the root of our existential dissatisfaction..."If you follow your bliss, you put yourself on a kind of track that has been there all the while, waiting for you".

 Finding your bliss needs discernment, a special state that Campbell calls "sacred space".
 A space for uninterrupted reflection and unrushed creative work....the profound need for a bliss station into which we all want to root ourselves.